 There are fraction lessons everywhere if you know where to look.
 Make two or three small pizzas.
 (You can find pre-made pizza dough or uncooked pizza crusts at most grocery stores.)
 Let your child put the toppings on.
 When the pizzas are ready, cut one into eight slices, one into ten slices, and one into twelve slices.
 How many slices are there in half of each pizza?
 If you eat one-third of the 12-slice pizza, how many slices will you eat?
 Then use the pizza slices to teach your child equivalents.
 For example, ask, “What is larger: 1/8th or 1/12th; 2/10ths or 5/10ths?”
 It’s easier to understand when you’re looking at two slices and can see which one is bigger.

-Creating a cartoon
+Create a cartoon

-Making a family playlist
+Make a family playlist

 Find a postcard pal

 Seek out a friend or relative who your child can correspond with over the summer.
 Let this person know your goal is for your child to practice writing, and ask them to help by writing back!
-Postcards are fun to pick out, inexpensive to mail, and will give your child a little practice keeping her writing skills sharp.
+Postcards are fun to pick out, inexpensive to mail, and will give your child a little practice keeping their writing skills sharp.